springbird123/Flight_review_api/README.md

 Complexity: PostgreSQL offers a wide range of features and customizability, which can make it more complex to set up and manage compared to simpler database systems.

 ## R4 Identify and discuss the key functionalities and benefits of an ORM
+An Object-Relational Mapping (ORM) is a technique that enables developers to map database tables and their relationships to objects in the programming language.
+The ORM provides a layer of abstraction between the application code and the database, which makes it easier to work with data.

+Key functionalities and benefits of using an ORM includes:

+Abstraction of database operations: With an ORM, developers don't have to write complex SQL queries to interact with the database.
+The ORM provides an abstraction layer that allows developers to work with objects instead of writing SQL statements.
+This can save a lot of development time and effort.

+Object-oriented programming (OOP) principles: ORMs allow developers to use OOP principles in their database code.
+For example, they can define classes and objects that correspond to database tables and use inheritance and encapsulation to organize the code.

+Database portability: ORMs provide an abstraction layer that isolates the application code from the database engine.
+This means that developers can switch to a different database engine without having to rewrite their code.
+They can also use the same code to work with multiple databases.

+Improved performance: ORMs can help improve performance by caching data and minimizing database access.
+They can also optimize queries and transactions to reduce latency and increase throughput.

+Easier testing: ORMs make it easier to write unit tests for database code.
+Since the ORM abstracts the database operations, developers can create mock objects to simulate database interactions and test the application code in isolation.

+Reduced risk of SQL injection: By using an ORM, developers can avoid SQL injection attacks since the ORM is responsible for generating SQL statements and sanitizing user input.

+Overall, using an ORM can help developers write cleaner, more maintainable code that is easier to test and less prone to errors.
+It can also save development time and effort by providing an abstraction layer that simplifies database interactions.

 ## Entity Relationship Diagram